 98+ I haven’t met this bottle yet…but I want to.

-And so, through the month of December, I will be counting down the World’s Best 25 Canadian Whiskies revealing the whisky which my group and I feel is Canada’s Best on Christmas Day:
+And so, through the month of December, I counted down the World’s Best 25 Canadian Whiskies revealing the whisky which my group and I felt is Canada’s Best on Christmas Day: